anttih/Sham/README.md

 ## Return values

 Every call returns a `Sham_Mock` instance by default.
-You can however set a return value:
+You can, however, set a return value:

     $stub->method->returns('foo');
     $stub->method(); // 'foo'

+Calls will keep returning the same value.
+Any subsequent calls to `method()` will now return 'foo'.

 ## Throwing exceptions